 Our SAROI Fellows represent the many applications of spatial archaeology around the world that can enhance humanities-oriented inquiries.

 Dr. Wolfgang Alders focuses on the archaeology of social transformation on the Swahili coast of East Africa, from the beginnings of urbanism to the development of plantation systems in the 19th century.
-My project with SAROI uses image classification methods with drone and satellite imagery to map baobab trees across the island of Zanzibar, Tanzania.
+After completing his PhD in Anthropology at the University of California Berkeley, he accepted at National Science Foundation postdoctoral research fellowship that is based at the University of Arkansas.
+Alders’ project with SAROI uses image classification methods with drone and satellite imagery to map baobab trees across the island of Zanzibar, Tanzania.
 Baobab trees have deep significance in coastal East Africa and can live for hundreds of years.
 Their cultivation in Zanzibar may correlate with specific settlement forms related to subsistence and adaptation in marginal environmental areas.
 Mapping baobab distributions on Zanzibar is one step in a larger project of predictive modeling, site detection, and survey across Zanzibar.
 This project aims to understand episodes of social reorganization on the island, like emergent urbanism, colonialism, and the economic and political transformations of the 19th century.

 Stella Basinyi, University of Cape Town, 2022-2023